felipemassuia/knowledge-base/README.md

-# KnowledgeBase repository  created to centralize programming topics and tips.
+# Knowledge base repository created to centralize programming topics and tips.
 ###### Created using makdown to make easy to read in Github.
 ###### I hope you enjoy. :)